DanielTal87/Cyber-Security-Data-System/README.md

 ## How to run

+1. The project runs with venv
-1. In the project directory, run: `./install.sh`
+   1. If you wish not run as venv - In the project directory, run: `./install.sh`
 2. In terminal run `./run.sh`
 3. Check today's logs at: `/logs`